 - VLAN ID of a configured VLAN which is to be used for management access, or as a standard interface for a subnet.
 By default, all ports on the switch are members of VLAN 1.
 However, the management station can be attached to a port belonging to any VLAN, as long as that VLAN has been assigned an IP address.
-(Range: 1-4094) - ◆ Address Autoconfig Enables stateless autoconfiguration of an IPv6 address on an interface and enables IPv6 functionality on that interface.
-The network portion of the address is based on prefixes received in IPv6 router advertisement messages, and the host portion is automatically generated using the modified EUI-64 form of the interface identifier (i.e., the switch's MAC address). - If a link local address has not yet been assigned to this interface, this command will dynamically generate one.
-The link-local address is made with an address prefix in the range of FE80~FEBF and a host portion based the switch's MAC address in modified EUI-64 format.
-It will also generate a global unicast address if a global prefix is included in received router advertisements. - When DHCPv6 is started, the switch may attempt to acquire an IP address prefix through stateful address autoconfiguration.
-If router advertisements have the "other stateful configuration" flag set, the switch will attempt to acquire other non-address configuration information (such as a default gateway). - If auto-configuration is not selected, then an address must be manually configured using the Add IPv6 Address page described below. - Enable IPv6 Explicitly Enables IPv6 on an interface and assigns it a link-local address.
+(Range: 1-4094) - ◆ Enable IPv6 Explicitly Enables IPv6 on an interface and assigns it a link-local address.
 Note that when an explicit address is assigned to an interface, IPv6 is automatically enabled, and cannot be disabled until all assigned addresses have been removed.
 (Default: Disabled) - Disabling this parameter does not disable IPv6 for an interface that has been explicitly configured with an IPv6 address. - ◆ MTU Sets the size of the maximum transmission unit (MTU) for IPv6 packets sent on an interface.
-(Range: 1280-65535 bytes; Default: 1500 bytes)

-- The maximum value set in this field cannot exceed the MTU of the physical interface, which is currently fixed at 1500 bytes. - If a non-default value is configured, an MTU option is included in the router advertisements sent from this device.
+(Range: 1280-65535 bytes; Default: 1500 bytes) - The maximum value set in this field cannot exceed the MTU of the physical interface, which is currently fixed at 1500 bytes. - If a non-default value is configured, an MTU option is included in the router advertisements sent from this device.
 This option is provided to ensure that all nodes on a link use the same MTU value in cases where the link MTU is not otherwise well known. - IPv6 routers do not fragment IPv6 packets forwarded from other routers.
 However, traffic originating from an end-station connected to an IPv6 router may be fragmented. - All devices on the same physical medium must use the same MTU in order to operate correctly. - IPv6 must be enabled on an interface before the MTU can be set.
 If an IPv6 address has not been assigned to the switch, "N/A" is displayed in the MTU field. - ND DAD Attempts The number of consecutive neighbor solicitation messages sent on an interface during duplicate address detection.
-(Range: 0-600, Default: 3) - Configuring a value of 0 disables duplicate address detection. - Duplicate address detection determines if a new unicast IPv6 address already exists on the network before it is assigned to an interface. - Duplicate address detection is stopped on any interface that has been suspended (see "Configuring VLAN Groups" on page 169).
+(Range: 0-255, Default: 3) - Configuring a value of 0 disables duplicate address detection.

+- Duplicate address detection determines if a new unicast IPv6 address already exists on the network before it is assigned to an interface. - Duplicate address detection is stopped on any interface that has been suspended (see "Configuring VLAN Groups" on page 165).
 While an interface is suspended, all unicast IPv6 addresses assigned to that interface are placed in a "pending" state.
 Duplicate address detection is automatically restarted when the interface is administratively re-activated. - An interface that is re-activated restarts duplicate address detection for all unicast IPv6 addresses on the interface.
 While duplicate address detection is performed on the interface's link-local address, the other IPv6 addresses remain in a "tentative" state.
 If no duplicate link-local address is found, duplicate address detection is started for the remaining IPv6 addresses. - If a duplicate address is detected, it is set to "duplicate" state, and a warning message is sent to the console.
 If a duplicate link-local address is detected, IPv6 processes are disabled on the interface.
 If a duplicate global unicast address is detected, it is not used.
 All configuration commands associated with a duplicate address remain configured while the address is in "duplicate" state. - If the link-local address for an interface is changed, duplicate address detection is performed on the new link-local address, but not for any of the IPv6 global unicast addresses already associated with the interface. - ◆ ND NS Interval The interval between transmitting IPv6 neighbor solicitation messages on an interface.
 (Range: 1000-3600000 milliseconds)